StudyFrenchSpanish

 The pronunciation practice and studying with natives are pretty much vague.

-I’m sure that you get most of these addons for free as well, or not?
+I’m sure you get most of these add-ons for free, or not?

-I wasted ample time to find the benefits of a paid subscription, but it was a futile effort.
+I wasted ample time finding the benefits of a paid subscription, but it was a futile effort.

-The offline mode and some stats might be beneficial, but not compelling reasons either.
-I straight out refuse to believe that the Memrise Premium version adds more value than the free version.
+The offline mode and some stats might be beneficial, but not compelling reasons.
+I refuse to believe that the Memrise Premium version adds more value than the free version.

 It doesn’t do it for me.